MhmdRdbri/MhmdRdbri/README.md

 <br>
 <br>

-<p align="left" dir="auto">Mohammad Roudbari is a Django professional with a degree in Computer Engineering.
-His passion for the intersection of AI and web developing has been the driving force behind his education, work, and development.</p>
+<p align="left" dir="auto">I am a dedicated and versatile developer with a passion for leveraging a wide array of technologies to solve complex problems.
+With expertise in languages like Python, C, and JavaScript, alongside tools like Docker, AWS, and PostgreSQL, I focus on building efficient, scalable, and innovative solutions.
+Whether it's backend development, cloud computing, or DevOps, I'm always eager to learn and collaborate on exciting new projects.</p>

 <br>
 <h3 align="center">A passionate frontend developer from India</h3>